-The origins of words quite often throw up a few unexpected surprises, not least when a selection of seemingly random words like cantaloupe, dandelion, and schlong all end up being descended from the names of different types of animals.
+The origins of words quite often provide a few unexpected surprises, not least when a selection of seemingly random terms like cantaloupe, dandelion, and schlong all end up being descended from the names of different types of animals.
 From bears and storks to singing wolves and castrated sheep, all 16 of the words listed here have surprising zoological origins.

 The Arctic takes its name from the Greek word for “bear,” arktos.
 Oddly, the bear in question isn’t a polar bear but the Great Bear, or Ursa Major, the constellation that maintains a prominent year-round position in the northern sky.
 As a result, the adjective arctic originally referred to the celestial rather than the geographical North Pole when it first appeared in English more than 700 years ago.
 It wasn’t until the mid-1500s that it first came to be used of the northernmost regions of the Earth.

 A bellwether is a leader or trendsetter, and in particular a stock or product whose performance is seen as an indicator of the overall strength of a market.
 In the Middle Ages, however, a bellwether was originally the lead animal in a flock of sheep: wether is an old English dialect word for a castrated ram, and the lead wether in a flock would typically have a bell hung around its neck to help identify it.

 In Ancient Greece, a kanopeion—from konops, the Greek word for “mosquito”—was a chair or couch fitted with a mosquito net over it.
 As time went by, the name came to apply only to the net rather than the chair, which ultimately gave us the word canopy In the early 14th century.
 The French canapé is derived from the same root, and refers to the fact that a canapé’s filling sits on top of the pastry in the same way that a person sits on a couch.